 Samyr: They’re both actually investors as well.
 Alex Sink was through the WaVE, she’s a mentor here.
 We kept meeting and one day, she just said, “I’ve been helping you so much and it’s been working out, I should just invest.”
 And I said, “Yeah, you should.”
 I held her to her word and kept giving her updates, and eventually she said, “Alright, I’m in.”
 By nature of her getting involved, and ASU (the university took a direct equity stake in the business), I think enough of Jeff’s friends and colleagues had talked to him about us.
 We sent out one newsletter through the WaVE, and Jeff’s family office reached out to us and said they’d be interested in meeting.

-We definitely did a lot to try to get on his radar and I think it worked, but at the same time, I think he’s excited about our business.
+Honestly, we definitely did a lot to try to get on his radar and I think it worked, but at the same time, I think he’s excited about our business.
 He’s on our board as an observer, and Alex Sink is on the advisory board.
 There’s a really interesting group of people behind us.

 I think what’s interesting is we’ve got the largest testing company in the world now backing us, one of the largest universities in the world backing us, one of the best hedge fund managers in the world, really amazing former politician, and someone who’s a huge champion of Tampa, Alex Sink.
 We’ve went by the mantra of: surround yourself with people that want to see you win and eventually you will win.
 It’s building out that support of peers and cheerleaders, if you will.